4.8

 Image: ChateauVersailles.fr

-Marie-Antoinette had other plans for the room and, with the help of the architect Richard Mique, completely redecorated it, keeping only the ceiling.
+Marie-Antoinette had different visions for the room and completely redecorated it with the help of architect Richard Mique, preserving only the ceiling.

 The Queen’s Bedchamber